Milw0rm: Attack aftermath

 The Electronic Disturbance Theater released a statement in support of JF, applauding him for his hacktivism and maintaining that computer break-ins of this sort were not cyber-terrorism as some claim.

-The event received wide international coverage, with reports by CNN, MSNBC and the Associated Press in the days following.

 Other attacks

-One month after the BARC incident, in July 1998, milw0rm hacked the British web hosting company Easyspace, putting their anti-nuclear mushroom cloud message on more than 300 of Easyspace's websites, along with text that read: "This mass takeover goes out to all the people out there who want to see peace in this world."Wired reported that this incident was perhaps the "largest 'mass hack' ever undertaken."
+One month after the BARC incident, in July 1998, milw0rm hacked the British web hosting company Easyspace, putting their anti-nuclear mushroom cloud message on more than 300 of Easyspace's websites, along with text that read: "This mass takeover goes out to all the people out there who want to see peace in this world."

+Wired reported that this incident was perhaps the "largest 'mass hack' ever undertaken."
 The United States Department of Defense adviser John Arquilla later wrote that it was one of the largest hacks ever seen.
 Some of the sites hacked in the incident were for the World Cup, Wimbledon, the Ritz Casino, Drew Barrymore, and the Saudi royal family.
 The text placed on the sites read in part, "This mass takeover goes out to all the people out there who want to see peace in this world...
 This tension is not good, it scares you as much as it scares us.
 For you all know that this could seriously escalate into a big conflict between India and Pakistan and possibly even World War III, and this CANNOT happen...
 Use your power to keep the world in a state of PEACE."

 While scanning a network for weaknesses, members of the group came across EasySpace, a British company which hosted many sites on one server.
 Along with members of the fellow hacking group Ashtray Lumberjacks, milw0rm had the revised mushroom cloud image and text on all of Easyspace's websites in less than one hour.
 Vranesevich said that the mass hack was rare in its effect and its intention: the hackers seemed to be more interested in political purposes than exposing computer security flaws.

 It was also reported that milw0rm broke into a Turkish nuclear facility in addition to BARC.